English as a Second Language (ESL)

 Virginia Standards of Learning The standards describe the commonwealth's expectations for student learning and achievement in grades K-12 in English, mathematics, science, history/social science, technology, fine arts, foreign language, health and physical education and driver education.

-Virginia educators demonstrate activities for teaching the WIDA ELP standards.
-The Model Performance Indicators (MPIs) selected for these videos, though not comprehensive, represent key language functions repeated throughout the WIDA ELP Standards.
+Virginia educators demonstrate activities for teaching the WIDA ELD standards.
+The Model Performance Indicators (MPIs) selected for these videos, though not comprehensive, represent key language functions repeated throughout the WIDA ELD Standards.
 These videos link to Flash files which require the Adobe Flash Player plug-in.
 Download the free player.

 - Standard 1